 - What’s ‘bleed’ and why do I need it?

 It’s the section of your design that’s trimmed off when it’s cut to final size.
 It ensures your image reaches the very edge of the design and there are no white edges.
-At Mixam, we need a 1/8 of an inch bleed on all documents.
+At Mixam, we need a 3mm bleed on all documents, with a few exceptions.

 It’s best if you can add bleed before you upload your document.
 Some programs – like InDesign, Illustrator and Photoshop – allow you to do this.
 But if you need any help, just give us a call.